-The registration of Bank of India (New Zealand) Limited ("the bank") as a registered bank is subject to the following conditions:
+The registration of Bank of India (New Zealand) Limited ("the bank") as a registered bank is subject to the following conditions

-- the Total capital ratio of the banking group is not less than 8%; (a) - (b) the Tier 1 capital ratio of the banking group is not less than 6%; - the Common Equity Tier 1 capital ratio of the banking group is not less than 4.5%; (c) - the Total capital of the banking group is not less than \$30 million; and (d) - the process in Subpart 2H of the Reserve Bank of New Zealand document: "Capital Adequacy Framework (Standardised (e) Approach)" (BS2A) dated July 2014 is followed for the recognition and repayment of capital.
+- 1. That - (a) the Total capital ratio of the banking group is not less than 8%; - (b) the Tier 1 capital ratio of the banking group is not less than 6%; - (c) the Common Equity Tier 1 capital ratio of the banking group is not less than 4.5%; - (d) the Total capital of the banking group is not less than \$30 million; and - (e) the process in Subpart 2H of the Reserve Bank of New Zealand document: "Capital Adequacy Framework (Standardised Approach)" (BS2A) dated July 2014 is followed for the recognition and repayment of capital.